Leadership St. Pete

 The Planning Committee

-Leadership St. Pete® (LSP) is a volunteer run program of the St. Petersburg Area Chamber of Commerce.
+LSP is a volunteer run program of the St. Petersburg Area Chamber of Commerce.
 LSP leadership is comprised of an Executive Committee (EC) and a Planning Committee (PC).
 Applications to join the 2023 Planning Committee are now open.
 If you are an LSP alumni, apply here for PC or to be a Friend of LSP.
 The application deadline is Friday, June 24.

 Candidates must do business or live in the St. Petersburg area and be at least 22 years of age at the time of signing their application.
 They must have the full support of the organization, corporation or company they represent.

 To learn more about the program and to hear from recent graduates, attend one of our info sessions (TBA).

 Opening Retreat (1-1⁄2 night stay): January 7-8, 2022

 Class Project Kickoff Meeting (Optional): January 25, 2022

 Diversity, Equity & Inclusion Seminar: January 27, 2022

 Class Project Scope Meeting (Optional): February 1, 2022